Rukkhadevata123/EternalBreakers/README.md

 # Eternal Breaker

 Eternal Breaker is a JavaFX-based game.
-This README will guide you through the steps to set up, build, and run the game.
+This guide provides the steps to set up, build, and run the game on your system.

 ## Prerequisites